xfnw/workspace/README.md

-this repository contains a mixture of different licenses, organized following the REUSE specification. you agree for any contributions intentionally submitted by you for inclusion into this repository to be redistributed under the license indicated by REUSE.
+this repository contains a mixture of different licenses, organized following the REUSE specification. you agree for any contributions intentionally submitted by you for inclusion into this repository to be redistributed under the license(s) indicated by REUSE.